matrix-org/synapse/docs/turn-howto.rst

     database is unnecessary for this purpose.

  3. Build and install it::
       make
       make install

- 4. Make a config file in /etc/turnserver.conf.
-You can customise a config file from turnserver.conf.default.
+ 4. Create or edit the config file in ``/etc/turnserver.conf``.
 The relevant lines, with example values, are::

       lt-cred-mech
       use-auth-secret
       static-auth-secret=[your secret key here]
       realm=turn.myserver.org

-    See turnserver.conf.default for explanations of the options.
+    See turnserver.conf for explanations of the options.
     One way to generate the static-auth-secret is with pwgen::

        pwgen -s 64 1

  5. Ensure youe firewall allows traffic into the TURN server on the ports you've configured it to listen on (remember to allow